Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 MTH 273 Mathematical Foundations (3 Credits)

 This course looks at fundamental topics to further study in mathematics.
-These include: basic concepts of set theory; basic concepts of logic; basic concepts of algebra; methods of mathematical proof; relations and functions; the concept of limit and con
+Topics include basic concepts of set theory, basic concepts of logic, basic concepts of algebra, methods of mathematical proof, relations and functions, the concept of limit and continuity, study of the real number set and its topology, and some topics from calculus.

 MTH 300 Linear Algebra (3 Credits)